Tosox/rpc4stalker/README.md

 ## Installation
 - Download the latest [release](https://github.com/TosoxDev/rpc4stalker/releases)
-- Open the compressed file and install the mod located in the 'data' folder like any other mod for S.T.A.L.K.E.R.
+- Open the compressed file and install the mod located in the `data` folder like any other mod for S.T.A.L.K.E.R.
 - Open the game and load a save
 - Run the program

+## Compilation
+- `C++ 17` is required for compilation
+- Make sure that you use `Debug | x86` as build configuration

 ## Preview
 <img src="readme-res/preview.png" width="700" /> <img src="readme-res/discord.png" width="225" />